 Misconception 2.
 It’s not fair

-Sometimes there will be team members who are happy to let others take the workload while they take the credit.
+Sometimes there will be aam members who are happy to let others take the workload while they take the credit.
 This understandably frustrates conscientious students and is something to be acknowledged.

 To ensure accountability, some faculties use Web-PA; a system whereby each student grades other group members on their individual contributions to a peer learning project.
-Others encourage groups to assign a leader to delegate tasks, or suggest they try a free project management app, like Trello, to allocate tasks.
+Others encourage groups to assign a leader to delegate tasks, or suggest they try a free project management app or team software, like Trello, Slack or Basecamp, to allocate tasks.

 Misconception 3.
 It assumes all students are the same